Why choose the MRE degree?

 What extracurricular opportunities exist for MRE students?

-The MRE program arranges visits of distinguished real estate practitioners to speak and meet with students.
-The GSD has a real estate development club that sponsors conferences and other public events.
-Students may also attend public events hosted by the Joint Center for Housing, the Center for Green Buildings and Cities, the Taubman Center for State and Local Government, the Rappaport Institute for Greater Boston, the Bloomberg Harvard City Leadership Initiative, The Salata Institute for Climate and Sustainability (which houses the Center for the Environment), and a host of other centers and institutes focused on different parts of the world.
+The MRE program invites distinguished real estate practitioners from around the world to give talks and meet privately with the MRE students.
+The “Guest Speakers” tab lists past visitors.
+A student-run real estate club cosponsors with its Harvard Business and Law School counterparts an annual spring real estate conference and organizes a variety of other activities.
+The group Harvard Women in MRE arranges its own activities.
+Students may also attend public events held by the Joint Center for Housing, the Center for Green Buildings and Cities, the Taubman Center for State and Local Government, the Rappaport Institute for Greater Boston, the Bloomberg Harvard City Leadership Initiative, The Salata Institute for Climate and Sustainability (which houses the Center for the Environment), and a host of other Harvard centers and institutes focused on different parts of the world.

-Will the MRE program provide students with career services support during their time at the GSD?
+Does the MRE program assist students with career guidance and information about job opportunities during their time at the GSD?

 Yes.
-An important measure of a professional degree program’s success is the ability of its graduates to secure significant and enhanced employment following graduation.
-The MRE degree program enjoys the advantages of Harvard’s provision of career services and vast network of alumni engaged in real estate practice worldwide.
-The GSD’s Office of Career Services provides career counseling, the Connect GSD (mentorship platform), and access to the CREATE platform for post-graduation employment opportunities, programs, and events geared toward career success.
-The Harvard Real Estate Alumni Organization and the Harvard Alumni Real Estate Board are active in connecting students with alumni.
+An important measure of a professional degree program’s success is a record of significant and enhanced employment for all students following graduation.
+The MRE program greatly benefits from Harvard’s vast network of alumni engaged in real estate practice worldwide.
+The GSD’s Office of Career Services provides career counseling, the Connect GSD (mentorship platform), access to the CREATE platform.
+The Harvard Alumni Real Estate Board organizes job talk treks to various cities and, along with the Harvard Real Estate Alumni Organization, offers direct connections to Harvard real estate alumni.
+Many MRE faculty members are practitioners who enjoy strong relationships with many real estate organizations.

 What type of jobs can students expect after graduating?